codacy/docs/docs/repositories-configure/integrations/post-commit-hooks.md

 ## Automatic setup of post-commit hook

-If you are using GitHub or Bitbucket you can let Codacy configure the hook for you.
+If you're using GitHub or Bitbucket you can let Codacy configure the hook for you.
 Go to your **repository settings** and click on the **Integrations** tab.
 There should be a switch button for the automatic setup of post-commit hooks.

 ### Missing hook automatic setup switch button